 It’s important to remember that unless you can bridge the gap between policy and process with stringent control and a verifiable audit trail, you are practicing poor data sanitization.

-NIST 800-88 R1 (PDF)– This set of guidelines from the National Institute of Standards and Technology is a popular standard and well worth the consideration to form your IT policy on data erasure.
+- NIST SP 800-88 R1 (PDF)– This set of guidelines from the National Institute of Standards and Technology is a popular standard and well worth your consideration when developing your IT policy on data erasure.
 Last updated in 2014, this standard is significantly more current than others.
 It has also become a global reference document with principles incorporated into notable international standards such as ISO/IEC 27040:2015.
 NIST 800-88 considers magnetic media and SSDs within its guidelines, forming a comprehensive framework for proper data sanitization.
 It’s technology-agnostic approach means NIST sanitization can apply to all data storage devices, and its requirements for erasure verification mean you have assurance that your data has been sufficiently erased.

-What could your future IT policy on data erasure look like?
+What could your future IT policy on data destruction look like?